-South Africa (officially the Republic of South Africa) is the southernmost country in Africa.
-It is bordered by Namibia, Botswana, and Zimbabwe to the north; Mozambique and Eswatini to the east and northeast; and it encloses Lesotho.
-It has a coastline of 2,798 kilometers.
-Covering an area of 1,221,037 square kilometers, South Africa has a population of over 62 million.
-Pretoria is the administrative capital, Cape Town is the legislative capital, and Bloemfontein is the judicial capital.
+South Africa, officially the Republic of South Africa (RSA), is the southernmost country in Africa with 2,798 km of coastline along the South Atlantic and Indian Oceans.
+It borders Namibia, Botswana, Zimbabwe, Mozambique, Eswatini, and encloses Lesotho.
+Covering 1,221,037 square kilometers, it has a population exceeding 62 million.
+Pretoria serves as the administrative capital, Cape Town the legislative, and Bloemfontein the judicial.
 Johannesburg is the largest city, followed by Cape Town and Durban.

 After unification in 1910, South Africa had its own parliament which passed laws specific for South Africa, building on those previously passed for the individual member colonies.

-The first census in 1911 showed that whites made up 22% of the population of South Africa.
+The first census in 1911 showed that whites made up 22% of the population in South Africa.

 In 1913, the Natives' Land Act severely restricted the ownership of land by blacks.

-In 1924, Raymond Dart identified the first hominin fossil discovered in Africa, the Taung Child.
+In 1924, Raymond Dart identified the first hominin fossil discovered in Africa, the Taung Child, near Taung.

 In 1931, the union became fully sovereign from the United Kingdom with the passage of the Statute of Westminster.

-In 1934, the South African Party and National Party merged to form the United Party.
+In 1934, the South African Party and National Party merged to form the United Party, seeking reconciliation.

 In 1939, the United Party split over the entry of the union into World War II.